ntheile/World-Survey-Kit/WorldSurveyKit/README.md

 		- if FB Auth
 			- if in db contine
 			- else add to db, add to an org called by there name
+* added security to the File table, public and private can now be set on a survey